oroinc/documentation/user_guide/activities/emails/view.rst

 will appear, as illustrated in the screenshot below:

 .. image:: /user_guide/img/emails/recent_emails_button.jpg
-   :alt: Click on the Recent Emails button
+   :alt: Click on the recent emails button

 Clicking on an email from the list redirects you to the page of the selected email.